bax082024/RecipeManager/README.md

 ## Introduction

-- I made this to practice C# and to practice with lists and data management.
+- I made this to practice C# and to practice with lists and data management (CRUD).
-- It has view, add, delete functions and i will add edit to complete the CRUD operation.
+- It has view, add, delete and edit functions, it also stores the data in json.

+### How to use

+- dotnet run
+- follow instructions on screen to add, edit, view or delete

+**Package used**

-package Newtonsoft.Json
+ - Newtonsoft.Json